axibase/atsd/rule-engine/notifications/custom-zendesk.md

 }
 ```

-The `html_body` text contains placeholders that will be substituted with actual values when the notification is triggered.
+The `html_body` text contains placeholders that are substituted with actual values when the notification is triggered.

 Placeholders specified in the payload and the URL are visible as editable parameters in the rule editor.